-- Repeat – Over the course of a week or two, give your puppy plenty of opportunities to go to the bathroom in an appropriate potty area.
-Keep using positive reinforcement (praise, treats, off-leash play time) to encourage them to do their business in the potty spot.
-The more your puppy gets it right, the faster they’ll learn and the fewer puppy messes you’ll have to clean.
+- Repeat – For a week or two, give your puppy plenty of opportunities to go to the bathroom in an appropriate potty area.
+Keep using positive reinforcement (praise, treats, off-leash playtime) to encourage them to do their business in the potty spot.
+The more your puppy gets it right, the faster they’ll learn, and the fewer puppy messes you’ll have to clean.

 Puppy Potty Training Dos and Don’ts:

 Even when you’re doing everything right, accidents will happen.
 Here’s a list of dos and don’ts when it comes to help keep puppy messes to a minimum and discourage your fur-baby from remarking in the same spot.

 This old-school method has got to go.
 Newspapers don’t absorb urine very well and might leak, which can lead to even more puppy messes.

 DO Use Specially Designed Puppy Pads.

 Modern technology to the rescue!
 Puppy training pads have pheromones in them that entice puppies to go potty.
 In addition, they’re lined with plastic and can absorb a lot of liquid.

 If you can smell puppy pee but can’t immediately find the location of the mess, don’t just give up and hope it goes away.
 Your puppy has an amazing nose and will find that spot… and pee in it again!